luizfernandorg/CyberSecurity/README.md

 snort_update.sh
 snort_start.sh

-execute script in that order from top to bottom each scripts has comments to give orientations
+execute scripts in that order from top to bottom each scripts has comments to give orientations